mstniy/computed.dart/README.md

 ---

 Computed makes it a breeze to write code that reacts to external events.
-Just define how you compute your app state based on external data sources, and what effects you want as a result, and Computed will take care of everything else, allowing you to define your app state decleratively, rather than imperatively.
+Just define how you compute your app state based on external data sources, and what effects you want as a result, and Computed will take care of everything else, allowing you to define your app state declaratively, rather than imperatively.

 Computed: